CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set vrf default router bgp peer-group SPINES address-family ipv6-unicast route-server-client on
+cumulus@switch:~$ nv set vrf default router bgp peer-group SPINES address-family ipv6-unicast route-server-client on
 ```

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unicast soft-reconfiguration</h>

 Turns on soft configuration so that received IPv6 routes from the peers in the peer group that are rejected by inbound policy are still stored.
 This allows policy changes to take effect without any exchange of BGP updates.
 The default setting is `off`.

 ### Command Syntax